ehorodyski/bus-schedule/UPDATE_GUIDE.md

 ## Updating Angular Versions

-Angular provides an online updating guide that provides a list of steps needed to take in order to update [from Angular 4 to Angular 8](https://update.angular.io/#4.0:8.0).
+While Angular's official update guide **does not** recommend updating across multiple major versions, BusSchedule has been updated from Angular 4 to Angular 8.
+In order to successfully update Angular versions, a combination of a sample Angular 8 project was used in conjunction with the update steps provided by the [Angular Update Guide](https://update.angular.io/#4.0:8.0).

-While the guide _does not_ recommend updating across multiple major versions, the steps generated from Angular's update guide were followed during the update in addition to the following steps:
+Specific steps taken on BusSchedule are as follows:

-1. Using a new sample Angular 8 project to re-align existing npm package dependency versions for dependencies present across both projects.
+1. Using a new sample Angular 8 project, re-align existing npm package dependency versions for dependencies present across both projects.
 2. Packages `@angular/cdk`, `tslib`, and `@angular-devkit/build-angular` were added that facilitate Angular 8 but were not present in the existing project.
 3. Terminal command `ng update` was run to re-scaffold the existing project to match Angular 8's specifications.
 4. Update `angular-2-local-storage` from `1.0.1` to `3.0.1` in order to compile alongside the rest of the updated dependencies.